Must-have Inventory Planning Solution For Furniture Businesses

 Plan your purchasing budgets

-If the value of your inventory is high, it’s essential to ensure you have enough budget for buying available.
-Inventory Planner’s Open-to-Buy (OTB) feature lets you plan your buying budgets by month or retail weeks to meet your goals, based on key metrics such as previous years’ revenue, expected margins and even the exact number of units you need to order based on retail price.
+Ensure you have enough buying budget available.
+Inventory Planner’s Open-to-Buy (OTB) feature lets you plan by month or retail weeks, based on key metrics such as previous years’ revenue, expected margins and units (based on retail price).

 8